lukso-network/docs/docs/standards/generic-standards/01-lsp2-json-schema.md

 LSP2 aims to offer a better abstraction on top of a smart contract storage.

 This standard introduces a JSON schema that enables to represent the storage of a smart contract through more understandable keys.
-Data in a smart contract can be stored in a more organised way. _Going back to our previoous example, it is easier to understand a key as follow:_
+Data in a smart contract can be stored in a more organised way.

 ![Universal Profile + ERC725Y JSON schema (diagram)](../../../static/img/standards/ERC725Y-JSON-Schema-explained.jpeg)

-By introducing a schema for a contract storage, Storage can be represented in the same way across contracts in the network.
+By introducing a schema, contract storage can be represented in the same way across contracts in the network.
 Everyone has a unified view of the data stored between smart contracts.
-Data can then be easily parsed, and contracts or interfaces can read or write data from / to the contract storage in the same manner.
-This makes smart contracts **more interroperable between each other**.
+Data can then be easily parsed, and contracts or interfaces can read or write data from/to the contract storage in the same manner.
+This makes smart contracts **more interoperable with each other**.

 ### How does LSP2 work?